Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Jooyun snorted as the echoes died away.

 "I bet Vemik is asking him questions.
-Actually…" he picked up his *‘radio.’* "Chimp..." he paused and sighed.
+Actually..." he picked up his *‘radio.’* "Chimp..." he paused and sighed.
 From what Vemet could gather, he really didn’t like the radio-name he had been given. "...Playboy, I guess.
 Good effect.
 Don’t be spinnin’ tall tales to my favorite [cavemonkey] now."

 ‘Cavemonkey’ seemed to be an affectionate tease he used for all the People.
 That seemed good to Vemet; gods wouldn’t tease people, and they wouldn’t grin while doing so.